Do I Need Planning Permission to Pave over My Garden?

 Understanding Planning Permission Rules for Driveways

 You won’t need planning permission if a new or replacement driveway (of any size) uses permeable or porous surfacing that allows water to drain through.
-These include gravel, concrete block paving or porous asphalt or if rainwater is directed towards a lawn or border to drain naturally.
+These include gravel, concrete block paving or porous asphalt.
+This rule also doesn’t apply if rainwater is directed towards a lawn or border to drain naturally.

-The permitted development allowances apply to houses and not to the following –
+The permitted development allowances apply to houses only.
+They do not apply to the following:

 - Flats and maisonettes